santosvini/santosvini/README.md

 - :round_pushpin:	Natural of São Paulo-SP.
 - :man_student: Graduaded in Science Computer at **Uninove**
-- :computer::keyboard::office: I’m working at IPEN\USP with Support Analyst
+- :computer::keyboard::office: I’m working at TVF/Estapar with QA Analyst
-- :desktop_computer: I’m currently learning Python and JavaScript at **Cursom em Video** | Front-end (HTML5, CSS3) at **RocketSeat**, **Origamid** and their documentations.
+- :desktop_computer: I’m currently learning Python and JavaScript at **Curso em Video** | Front-end (HTML5, CSS3, JS) at **RocketSeat**, **Origamid** and their documentations.
 I have many interests in others technologies for my development, follow below!
 - :e-mail: How to reach me: vini_santos7@live.com.

 <p>&nbsp;&nbsp;</p>